GAIA - part of the Triptych collection 2026

 First part of the triptych collection - and features on the home page.

-This painting was the first created as part of this initial collection to launch my new art work.
-I can remember clearly the morning I started this work.
-I stood at my easel a blank canvas before me and a building frustration in the current geopolitical instability of the world.
-Listening to a president saying the words ‘Drill baby drill’ !
-I PAINTED MY EMOTIONS!
+I can remember clearly the morning I started this work; I stood at my easel, a blank canvas before me and a building frustration in the current geopolitical instability of the world.
+Listening to a president say the words ‘Drill baby drill’ !
+I found myself painting my emotions.